eslint/rfcs/designs/2018-async-commands/README.md

     Are you able to implement this RFC on your own?
 If not, what kind of help would you need from the team?
 -->
-I would like help from the core team with this effort as I do work full time and even this has been a few months of work in my free time outside of work.
+I would like help from the core team with this effort when it comes to implementing (assuming this RFC is accepted) as I do work full time and even this has been a few months of work in my free time outside of work.

 ## Frequently Asked Questions